soundpress/RulesOfNYC/docs/c22/index.rst

 *§ 1-04 Hearing Procedures.* ::

-This section sets forth hearing procedures.

 (a) General procedures.

-   (1) When you are placed against your will in any of the most restrictive security categories, including punitive segregation, you will be given written notice of:
+   (1) When you are placed in any of the most restrictive security categories (other than Pre-Hearing Detention, which is addressed in subsection (b) below), you will be given written notice of:

       (i) The reasons for the designation.